rcarmo/imapbackup/README.md

 This script should work on Python 2.5 or above without any extra dependencies whatsoever.

+A word of caution, though: make sure to check the date format on the resulting `mbox` files, since it is dependent on your locale.
+For best results, it might be best to set `LOCALE` to `en-us` on your shell before running the script.

 ## Contributing

 I am accepting pull requests, but bear in mind that one of the goals of this script is to run on _older_ Python versions, so as to save sysadmins stuck in the Dark Ages the trouble of installing a newer Python (much to my own amazement, this was originally written in Python 2.3).